 The backbone of ScriptWorks, the Salon provides a place for playwrights to hear their work in an informal setting.
-Monthly salons feature unrehearsed readings of finished plays or fragments from plays-in-progress by members and are followed by writer-driven discussions with SW members.
+Monthly salons feature unrehearsed readings of finished plays or fragments from plays-in-progress by members and are followed by writer-driven discussions with fellow ScriptWorks members.
 Austin Salons usually occur on the last Sunday of the month at 6:30 PM.
-Members must have attended two salons before they can have on scheduled for their work.
+Members must have attended two salons before they can have one scheduled for their work.
 Prospective members are welcome to attend a Salon before joining.

 Affair, liaison, bed-hopping–whatever you choose to call it–sometimes a fling is just what a writer needs.
 In this fall event, members spend 48 hours writing 10-minute plays based on an arbitrary set of rules.
 Selected plays are produced in the spring Out of Ink Festival.
-Once a year.
+Held every November.

 Out of Ink

 Selected plays written during the Weekend Fling are presented in a showcase production.
 An annual event held every Spring.